MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/renew-your-subscription.md

 - BEA160
 - GEA150
 ms.assetid: 8d83b530-f4ca-47f6-a666-e5791cbacc7e
-description: "Learn how to renew your Office 365 for business subscription using a product key and turn on or off the recurring billing. "
+description: "Learn how to renew your Office 365 for business subscription using a product key and turn on or off recurring billing."
 ---

 # Renew Office 365 for business

 This article applies to most paid Office 365 for business subscriptions.

-To renew by using a product key that you bought from a retail store or Office 365 partner, see [EFind and enter your product key](../enter-your-product-key.md).
+To renew by using a product key that you bought from a retail store or Office 365 partner, see [Find and enter your product key](../enter-your-product-key.md).

 > [!NOTE]
 > Paying by bank account isn't available in some countries or regions.